(Updated on July 6, 2023)

 Don’t Waste Water Unnecessarily:

-I actually kind of like to wash dishes.
+I actually kind of enjoy washing dishes.
 It is a reflective time for me.

 It’s fun to see how many different ways you can decorate your home with what you already have.